Surprise Senate vote would overturn Biden environmental rule

 “The only people, in my view, who really like this new system are radical far-left environmental groups that don’t want to build anything … and probably the Chinese Communist Party,” he said on the Senate floor.
 China and other competitors likely “love the fact that it takes 9 to 10 years to permit a bridge in the U.S.A.,” Sullivan said.

+“This action would slow the construction of American infrastructure, lead to the waste of taxpayer resources on poorly designed projects and result in unnecessary and costly litigation and conflict that will delay permitting,” the White House said in a statement Thursday.

-“For years I’ve worked to fix our broken permitting system, and I know the (Biden) administration’s approach to permitting is dead wrong,” Manchin said in a statement.
-“Today’s vote to repeal these burdensome NEPA rules is a step in the right direction, but unfortunately this legislation is dead on arrival in the House.
+Manchin countered that, “for years I’ve worked to fix our broken permitting system, and I know the (Biden) administration’s approach to permitting is dead wrong.”

+Manchin called Thursday’s vote “a step in the right direction” but said the measure likely “is dead on arrival in the House.
 That’s why I fought so hard to secure a commitment (from Democratic leaders) on bipartisan permitting reform, which is the only way we’re going to actually fix this problem.”

 The new rule, finalized this spring, restores key provisions of NEPA, a bedrock environmental law that is designed to ensure community safeguards during reviews for a wide range of federal projects, including roads, bridges and energy development such as pipelines and oil wells.
 The longstanding reviews were scaled back under former President Donald Trump in a bid to fast-track projects and create jobs.

 The White House Council on Environmental Quality said in implementing the new rule that it should restore public confidence during environmental reviews.
-The change could actually speed up projects by helping to “ensure that projects get built right the first time,” said CEQ Chair Brenda Mallory.
+The change could speed development by helping to “ensure that projects get built right the first time,” said CEQ Chair Brenda Mallory.

 Projects approved by the Trump administration were frequently delayed or defeated by lengthy court battles from groups challenging environmental reviews as inadequate.